All Nippon Airways (ANA) business class is one of the most sought-after flying experiences for the Miles & Points community.

 Virgin Atlantic Flying Club uses individual redemption charts for non-SkyTeam partners, such as ANA.
 Here’s the ANA redemption chart per round-trip:

 While Virgin Atlantic Flying Club recently devalued ANA First Class rewards, the business class “sweet spot” still exists.
-A direct business class flight from the West Coast to Japan costs only 45,000 Virgin Points per way, while flying from the East Coast will set you back only 47,500 Virgin Points per way.
+A direct business class flight from the West Coast to Japan costs 52,500 Virgin Points per way, while flying from the East Coast will set you back 60,000 Virgin Points per way (updated following a devaluation in May 2024).

 ANA Business Class Availability